ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned graphs, nodes and edges.
 - Learned representing graphs with an adjacency list.
 - Learned finding a node's adjacent nodes.
+- Learned identifying unconnected vertices in a graph.